serhatgktp/bloomberg-subscription-tool/README.md

 # bloomberg-subscription-tool

-This is a tool designed by one of my friends that I contributed to
+This is a tool designed by one of my friends (for his use as a technical analyst intern at CIBC) that I have contributed to

 Checks the subscription function of Bloomberg and automatically generates reports when a feed issue occurs